Tuesday, May 3, 2011

 Brain Transplant and Updates

-The microcontroller is an NXP mbed, a NXP LPC1768 Cortex M3 running at 96MHz with 512KB flash, 64KB SRAM, and a plethora of I2C, ADC, UART, SPI and other peripherals.
-The mbed is mounted on a custom PCB fabricated at Bot Thoughts labs (a messy corner of our garage).
+The current microcontroller installed on Data Bus is an LPC1768 mbed with an ARM Cortex M3 running at 96MHz, featuring 512KB flash and 64KB SRAM, and a plethora of I2C, ADC, UART, SPI and other peripherals.

 User Interfaces